Young India: Themes

-Young India was a book written by Lala Lajpat Rai in 1916 and later published by Mahatma Gandhi from 1919 to 1931.
+The book includes commentary on global events—such as the First World War—and their impact on India.
+Rai compares India's struggle to other nationalist movements worldwide and critiques Western misunderstandings of Indian society and religion.

+Idea of Swaraj

 It was also the basis for Lala Lajpat Rai's contribution to the final edition of The Seven Arts in Oct 2017.
 Through this work, Mahatma Gandhi sought to popularize India's demand for independence or Swaraj.

+Independence

 Gandhi used Young India to spread his unique ideology and thoughts regarding the use of nonviolence in organising movements and to urge readers to consider, organise, and plan for India's eventual independence from the British Empire.